enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used to create directories
+This script changes the working directory to the previous one